UK Charitable Company

 When must a charity register with the Charity Commission?

-Charitable organisations in England and Wales with annual income over £5,000 must register with the Charity Commission (Charities Act 2011, s.30).
-Below £5,000, registration is voluntary.
-In Scotland, register with OSCR.
-In Northern Ireland, register with the Charity Commission for Northern Ireland (CCNI).
+Charitable organisations in England and Wales are required to register with the Charity Commission once annual income reaches the applicable statutory threshold under the Charities Act 2011.
+Below that threshold, registration may be voluntary depending on circumstances.
+In Scotland, registration is with OSCR.
+In Northern Ireland, registration is with the Charity Commission for Northern Ireland (CCNI).
+Professional advice should be sought to confirm registration obligations applicable to your organisation.

 What are the ongoing compliance obligations?

-Dual obligations: (1) Companies House — Annual Accounts and Confirmation Statement (£34/year); (2) Charity Commission — Annual Return (mandatory if income >£10,000), public accounts if income >£25,000.
-Register with HMRC for Gift Aid and Corporation Tax exemption.
-Retain all accounting records for at least 6 years.
+Dual obligations apply: (1) Companies House — Annual Accounts and Confirmation Statement (applicable Companies House filing fee); (2) Charity Commission / OSCR / CCNI — Annual Return and public accounts where required by applicable charity law thresholds.
+Register with HMRC for Gift Aid eligibility and charitable tax recognition.
+Retain all accounting records for the period required by applicable law.